wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-conversation-bots/includes/2-conversation-bots.md

 1. create your Microsoft Teams app manifest and app package
 1. upload your app package to Microsoft Teams

 Microsoft provides SDKs for multiple platforms, including .NET and Node.js.
-This module will use the Node.js SDK
+This module will use the Node.js SDK.

 ### Create a web service